 Hofmeyr’s words make horrible goose bumps crawl up my neck.
-And you know as I read his tweet I wonder how he ever understood that either Zindzi or Phumzile were “coming to take our land.”
+And you know as I read his tweet I wonder how or where he ever understood that either Zindzi or Phumzile were “coming to take our land.”

 Uncomfortable with Divisive Rhetoric

-We live in a volatile world underwritten by bad economic times and racial and cultural divides.
+We live in a volatile world, underwritten by bad economic times and racial and cultural divides.

 “The FBI released the latest data compiled via its uniform crime reporting (UCR) program about bias-motivated incidents throughout the nation.
 The 2017 data, submitted by 16,149 law enforcement agencies (up from 15,254 agencies in 2016), provide information about the offenses, victims, offenders and locations of hate crimes, the FBI said.